will-ks/redwood-saas-starter/README.md

 copier git@github.com:will-ks/redwood-saas-starter.git [project-name]
 ```

+The generated project will have its own README.md file (see the template [README.md.jinja](https://github.com/will-ks/redwood-saas-starter/blob/main/README.md.jinja) which gives you instructions on how to use the project.

+## Updates

-- To later pull updates:
+- To pull upsteam updates in to your local project:

 ```
 copier update